OscarL/it87/Readme.md

 Then it was lost to some HDD troubles, or so I thought.
 I kept an image of the borked partition, and... after many failed attemps in different points in time, I finally managed to recover something I could work on.

-Now (2022-2023), it works for the IT8718F on my Biostar A760G-M2.
-Hopefully support for most of the rest of IT87xx chips will follow someday?.
+After some massaging (in 2022), it started to work under Haiku for the IT8718F on my Biostar A760G-M2 motherboard.

+Now in 2023... after 20 years, I guess it is time to release it to the public :-)

+Will need others to confirm if it works for the rest of the supported chips.

 ## License